heta-io/tap/documentation/overview/quick_start.md

 2. Great, Let's create a new one and pass in some custom parameters

-        docker-machine create -d virtualbox --virtualbox-memory=2048 myvm1
+        docker-machine create -d virtualbox --virtualbox-memory=6144 myvm1

-    This created a new machine called "myvm1" and gives it 2gb of ram instead of the default 1gb.
+    This created a new machine called "myvm1" and gives it 6gb of ram instead of the default 1gb.
+(Note: You can run tap with 2gb, However if you use any NLP queries, you may find it runs out of memory.
+It all depends on how much data you are querying.
+Your best bet is to start as high as you can, to ensure you have enough.)

 3. Great! let's get our docker machine IP.